 We all have our different struggles.
 We all have our different things we’re dealing with.
 But to put on a face, to have to go in front of the world and put on a face and hide my pain.
 I don’t know, who are you or who am I to tell you how to cope when you’re dealing with a pain or you’re dealing with a struggle you never experienced before.
 Who am I to tell you how to cope?

 Abrielle De Veaux is a rising junior, majoring in psychology and minoring in African American Studies, at Northeastern University.
 She has previously worked with the Early Caribbean Digital Archive at Northeastern as an undergraduate research assistant.
-Currently, she is a research assistant with the Intersectionality Team of Applied Psychology under Dr. Tracy Robinson-Wood, a Northeastern Pathway student, and the Vice President of the Northeastern Black Student Association.
+Abrielle is a Northeastern Pathway student and the Vice President of the Northeastern Black Student Association.
 As a student and activist, she has hosted various protests, events, and fundraisers advocating for Black lives and interned at The Opportunity Agenda in summer 2020 and summer 2021.
 She hopes to use her career in psychology to make mental health resources more accessible to the Black community and study the effects of racial trauma.